 Summary of content

-Once the necessary pre-requisite e-learning sessions have been completed by the participants in their own study time, a series of workshops will take place in Spring 2012 where practical clinical skills will be taught.
+Once the necessary pre-requisite e-learning sessions have been completed by the participants in their own study time, a series of workshops will take place.
 These workshops will cover the following topics:

 - Day 1: Otoscopy and impression-taking